CERTIFICATE IN LOCAL HISTORY

 Participants need to be 21 years of age or over on 1st January of the year in which the course commences.
 As courses are delivered in keeping with adult education practice, participants will be expected to: be willing to engage with group activities and group learning; be willing to learn through dialogue and reflection on experience; have a level of literacy that is sufficient to complete the assessment requirements.

-Applications for this course are approved by the Department of Modern History, NUI Maynooth.
+Applications for this course are approved by the Department of Modern History, Maynooth University.
 Participants are required to hold an interest in local history together with an indication of capacity for the course.

 |How to apply|